inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <table>
   <tr>
     <td><b>Reproducible</b></td>
-    <td>- the container contains the application/ service and all of its dependencies ensuring that it will run consitantly whereever it is deployed.<br>- avoids environment issues when the container is recreated on a different machine (e.g., recreating the dev environment on a local machine for the purpose of experimenting and testing (CI/CD))</td>
+    <td>- the container encapsulates the application/ service and all of its dependencies ensuring that it will run consitantly whereever it is deployed.<br>- avoids environment issues when the container is recreated on a different machine (e.g., recreating the dev environment on a local machine for the purpose of experimenting and testing (CI/CD))</td>
   </tr>
   <tr>
     <td><b>Isolated</b></td>